Favorite Kosher Dill Pickles

 Now, let’s get started making Kosher Dill Pickles!

-When purchasing your produce, keep in mind that a full boiling water canner can hold seven quart or pint jars.
+When purchasing your produce, keep in mind that a full boiling water canner will hold seven quart or pint jars.
 So, if you want to make a full canner load of pickles be sure to purchase enough produce for seven jars.

-I tend to use quart jars for kosher dills because they fit the cucumbers best.
+I tend to use wide-mouth quart jars for kosher dills because they fit the cucumbers best.
 Pickling (or Kirby) cucumbers are typically no more than 6 inches in length and will fit easily into quart jars.

 Pickling (or Kirby) Cucumbers